 - Identified multiple novel genomic regions associated with prostate, testicular and breast cancer, representing discoveries based on incorporating genome-wide association studies (GWAS) with cancer epidemiology

 - Expanded the use of GWAS through combined studies of varying design, providing the power to evaluate candidate gene pathways, incorporate related biomarkers, and assess cancer sub-types

 - Explored the potential biological overlap of complex traits and conditions (such as diabetes) with cancer, providing a better understanding of the cancer initiation process and highlighting several areas for potential disease risk reduction.

 - Developed and implemented polygenic risk scores to improve screening modalities and treatment paradigms

 - Watts, EL, Perez-Cornago, A, Fensom, GK, Smith-Byrne, K, Noor, U, Andrews, CD, Gunter, MJ, Holmes, MV, Martin, RM, Tsilidis, KK et al..
-Circulating free testosterone and risk of aggressive prostate cancer: prospective and Mendelian randomization analyses in international consortia.
-Int J Cancer 2022; : .
-PubMed PMID:35579976 .
+Circulating insulin-like growth factors and risks of overall, aggressive and early-onset prostate cancer: a collaborative analysis of 20 prospective studies and Mendelian randomization analysis.
+Int J Epidemiol 2022; : .
+PubMed PMID:35726641 .

 - Morales Berstein, F, McCartney, DL, Lu, AT, Tsilidis, KK, Bouras, E, Haycock, P, Burrows, K, Phipps, AI, Buchanan, DD, Cheng, I et al..
 Assessing the causal role of epigenetic clocks in the development of multiple cancers: a Mendelian randomization study.
 Elife 2022; 11 : .
 PubMed PMID:35346416 PubMed Central PMC9049976.